top of page

 Daniel Goleman coined the term amygdala hijack to explain how the downstairs brain takes over to survive and puts the upstairs brain – or the thinking brain on hold.

-3. Shift to your Senses.
-Feel the expansion and contraction of your lungs.
-What do you see, taste, feel, hear, and smell?
-Look for something you’ve never noticed before.
-What are you grateful for - in that moment?
+• Shift to Your Senses.
+Notice the rise and fall of your breath.
+What do you see, hear, taste, feel, or smell?
+Try to discover something new in the familiar.
+Ask yourself: What am I grateful for in this exact moment?

 Melissa Hughes books